survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 <!-- textlint-enable -->

-This nature has also implications on the nature of development.
+This nature also affects development.
 It might be sporadic and sudden.
-A lot of progress might happen in short time as long as there's interest and then the development might stall for a while until development picks up again.
+A lot of progress might happen in short time as long as there's interest and then the development might stall for a while until it picks up again.
 Also the way you manage new contributions affects this as the longer your contributors have to wait, the more frustrated they tend to get.

-How to manage this type of situation?
+How to manage this situation?
 There's no one correct way and projects tend to develop models of their own with varying success.
 One of the best things you can do, however, is to maintain clear goals for the project.
-Doing this allows you to make contextual decisions.
-If something goes beyond the boundaries, it doesn't belong to the project.
 Saying **no** is at least as important as saying **yes**.

-Taken further, abstract project goals can lead to a **project roadmap** that describes what the project wants to accomplish in the near and far future.
-The point is to energize people to move towards the goals.
-The roadmap can change but can be used to communicate what's to come.
-It will give confidence to the project direction as people know what to expect.
+**Project roadmap** is a more specific description of what the project wants to accomplish in the near and far future.
+The roadman will energize people to move towards the goals, it will give confidence to the project direction as people know what to expect.

 ## How to Support Users

-Once a project reaches certain scale, managing support becomes a problem.
-GitHub's issue tracker works up to a point.
-Sometimes bigger projects move the problem of support level questions to services like Stack Overflow.
+Once a project reaches certain scale, managing support questions becomes a problem.
+GitHub’s issue tracker works up to a point.
+Sometimes bigger projects move the problem of support questions to services like Stack Overflow.
 This is also where commercial support may be provided as there is no obligation to help free even if the code is freely available.

 One of the best ways to deal with support is to reduce the amount of support required through design and documentation.
-If certain part of software requires constant support, it could be re-designed in such way that it's easier to understand.
-Documentation can make it easier to understand the concepts behind the implementation and provide the needed knowledge to get most out of the design.
+If certain part of software requires constant support, it could be redesigned to make it easier to use.
+Documentation can make the concepts behind the implementation easier to understand.

 T> The _Documentation_ part of the book digs deeper into these topics.

 ## Conclusion

 Designing and maintaining solid development processes is an important part of project maintenance.
 A good process supports project longevity and encourages people to push it further.
 A bad process hinders progress and may even make it impossible.
-It's an important aspect of a project to get right.

 You'll learn about continuous integration in the next chapter.
 The practice complements process thinking in a technical way.